Home Superfoods A to Z Sunflower Seeds – Surajmukhi Beej – Helianthus Annuus

 Daily Dose: The recommended daily intake of sunflower seeds is one small cup (approximately 30 grams).

-Side Effects of Sunflower seeds
+Side Effects of Sunflower Seeds

 Excessive consumption of these seeds can cause skin allergies. selenium is a trace mineral found in sunflower seeds an excessive dose can cause symptoms like skin rashes and hives.